eis/simple-suomi24-java-client/README.md

 Nice to have

- - save and retrieve settings to/from .ini
+ - save and retrieve settings to/from .ini, .xml or similar
  - remember window sizes
  - remember login credentials
  - retrieve room users in login UI